Las Vegas Aces become first repeat WNBA champs in 21 years, beating New York Liberty 70-69 in Game 4

 “We’ve been facing adversity all season, playing without different players. … We have some professional fighters,” said Alysha Clark, who was pressed into the starting lineup Wednesday.
 “To weather the storm of everything we went through, to show up every single day.
 To be in this moment right now and do it together, it speaks volumes about us, our chemistry.”

-Wilson won Finals MVP honors this year after finishing in third in the regular-season MVP balloting.
+Coach Becky Hammon said this was the closest team she has ever been around.
+The entire team attended the postgame news conference and cheered every answer, especially those by Wilson, the Finals MVP, who finished third in the regular-season MVP balloting.

-With the game tied at 64, Jackie Young scored four straight points to give the Aces a 68-64 advantage with 2:04 left.
+With the game tied at 64, Las Vegas scored six straight points, including the first four by Jackie Young, to go ahead 70-64 with 1:26 left.

-New York’s Breanna Stewart got an open look at 3 but the shot rimmed out.
-Wilson then hit a tough turnaround shot with 1:26 left to give the Aces a 70-64 advantage.

 Courtney Vandersloot hit a 3-pointer on New York’s next possession, then stole the ball from Kelsey Plum, which led to Sabrina Ionescu’s foul-line jumper to get the Liberty within one with 41.7 seconds left.

-On the ensuing possession, Las Vegas worked the shot clock down before coach Becky Hammon called timeout with 3 seconds left on the shot clock.
-The Aces got the ball to Wilson on a lob, but Stewart blocked the shot, giving New York one last chance.
+On the ensuing possession, Las Vegas worked the shot clock down before Hammon called timeout with 3 seconds left on the shot clock.
+The Aces got the ball to Wilson on a lob, but Breanna Stewart blocked the shot, giving New York one last chance.

 After a timeout with 8.8 seconds left, the Liberty got the ball to Stewart, who was double-teamed.
 The ball swung over to Vandersloot in the corner, but her shot missed badly, setting off a wild celebration by the Aces at midcourt.